ada-discovery/ada-app/README.md

 Use **http://10.79.2.192:8080** as the API's core url.
 Note that it's planned to change the protocol to https so pls. check this site for future announcements.

-Since html and json service types share the end points you need to specify the **"Accept: application/json"** header to get JSON back.
+Since html and json service types share the same end points you need to specify the **"Accept: application/json"** header to get JSONs back.

 <br/>